1ran-wang/CSC369-Notes/disk_file_systems.md

 - Replacement policy: typically use LRU
 - The tradeoff between static and dynamic partitioning
   + To be considered on any resource allocation kind of problem

+- works well for reads but not for writes
+  + writes still have to go to disk to become persistent anyways
+  + once a block is modified in memory, the write back to disk may not be immediate (synchronous)

+### Tradeoff: speed vs durability

+- caching and buffering improves the speed of file system reads and writes
+- however it sacrifices the durability of data
+  + crash occurs => buffered writes not written to disk yet so they are lost
+  + better durability => sync to disk more frequently => worse speed
+- When to favour speed? when to favour durability?
+  + depends on the application and its needs (e.g web browser cache or bank database)

+### Approaches?

+- delay writes only for a specific amount of time
+  - how long do we hold dirty data in memory?
+- asynchronous writes ('write-behind)
+  + maintain a queue of uncomitted blocks
+  + periodically flush the queue to disk
+  + unreliable
+- Battery backed up RAM (NVRAM)
+  + as with write-behind, but maintain queue in NVRAM
+  + expensive
+- log-structured file system
+  + always write contiguously at end of previously write

+### Read Ahead

+- many file systems implement "read ahead"
+  + FS predicts that the process will request next block
+  + FS goes ahead and requests it from disk
+  + This can happen while the process is computing on previous block
+    * overlap I/O with execution
+  - when the process requests block, it will be in the cache
+  - compliments the on-disk cache, which also is doing read ahead
+- for sequentially accessed files, can be very effective
+  * unless blocks for the file are scattered across the disk
+  * file systems try to prevent that during allocation

+## Disk's Physical Characteristics

+### Secondary Storage Devices

+- Drums
+- Magnetic disks
+  + fixed disks
+  + removable disks
+- Optical disks
+  + write once, read many (CD-R, DVD-R)
+  + write many, read many (CD-RW)

+### Disk Performance

+- disk request performance depends on a number of steps
+  + Seek - moving the disk arm to the correct cylinder
+    * depends on how fast disk arm can move
+    * typical times: 1-15 ms, depending on distance (avg 5-6 ms)
+  + Rotation - waiting for the sector to rotate under the head
+    * depends on rotation rate of disk
+    * avaerage latency 1/2 rotation
+  + transfer - transferring data from surface into disk controller electronics, sending it back to the host
+    * depends on density
+    * improving rapidly (40% per year)

+### Some hardware optimizations

+- Track skew
+  + if arm moves to the correct track to slowly, we may miss the sector we want and we need to do another entire rotation to reach it
+  + instead, skew the track location, so we have enough time to position
+- Zones
+  + outer tracks are larger so they should hold more sectors

+- Cache, aka Track Buffer
+  + A small memory chip, part of the hard drive (usually 8-16 MB)
+  + different from cache that OS has
+    * unlike OS cache, it is aware of disk geometry
+    * when reading a sector, may cache the whole track to speed up future reads on the same track

+### Disk and the OS

+- disks are messy physical devices:
+  + errors, bad blocks, missed seeks
+- the job of the OS is to hide this mess from higher level software
+  + low level device control
+  + higher level abstractions
+- The OS may provide different levels of disk access to different clients
+  + physical disk (surface, cylinder, sector)
+  + logical disk (disk block #)
+  + logical file (file block, record, or byte #)